hyperagon/hyperagon.github.io/content/posts/2024-03-21/index.md

 ![](google-colab.png)
 *image_caption*

-Oh my, I tried to mount Google Drive but got [this issue](https://stackoverflow.com/questions/69822304/google-colab-google-drive-can%C2%B4t-be-mounted-anymore-browser-popup-google-dri), Apparently I was using "Blue's Solution"
+Oh my, I tried to mount Google Drive but got [this issue](https://stackoverflow.com/questions/69822304/google-colab-google-drive-can%C2%B4t-be-mounted-anymore-browser-popup-google-dri), Apparently I was using "Blue's Solution".
+But [this is what worked](https://stackoverflow.com/questions/57419346/how-can-i-access-my-google-drive-files-from-google-colab).